gl-vis/gl-surface3d/README.md

 * `field` a new 2D field encoded as an ndarray
 * `colormap` the name of the new color map for the surface
 * `pickId` is the picking id for the surface
+* `ticks` is a pair of arrays of ticks representing the spacing of the points for the axes of the surface

 ### `surface.draw([params])`
 Draws the surface.
 Accepts the following parameters